hkxs/xml-cli-module/CONTRIBUTING.md

 ### Running Flake8

-To check your code for style issues, run flake8 and mypy:
+To check your code for style issues, run flake8, mypy and bandit.